Nakasendo Hiking Adventures: Your Ultimate Travel Guide for Japan’s Historic Postal Trail

 This article may contain links to products and services we use and recommend.
 We may receive compensation when you click on links to those products.
 For more information, see our Disclosure Policy.

-Whether you’re a novice hiker or an experienced trekker, the historic Nakasendo trail offers a unique journey through Japan’s fascinating past and picturesque landscapes.
-If you’re lucky, you may even encounter Japanese macaques on the path.
-Our in-depth travel guide has all the information you may need to create your very own unforgettable Nakasendo hiking adventure.
+Are you looking for a (multi)day hike away from Japan’s busy cities?
+The historic Nakasendo offers a unique journey through Japan’s fascinating past and picturesque landscapes.
+Our in-depth travel guide has all the information needed to create your unforgettable hiking adventure.
+You may even encounter Japanese macaques on the trail if you’re lucky.

 Download your Sustainable Travel Checklist and show the world you care